Djskurt/HaborTech-Operations-Playbook/week03-systems-manager-s3.md

 Session Manager is the preferred solution for interactive administration and troubleshooting.
 Run Command is better suited for non-interactive tasks that can be executed consistently across multiple systems without logging into each instance.
 The investigation identified a need for centralized configuration management to improve consistency across systems.
-AWS Systems Manager Parameter Store was reviewed as a solution for securely storing and managing operational settings, configuration values, and parameters used by multiple resources.
+AWS Systems Manager Parameter Store was reviewed as a solution for securely storing and managing operational settings, configuration values, and parameters used by multiple resources, but Parameter Store does not automatically modify existing configuration files.
+Applications, scripts, or automation workflows must explicitly retrieve parameter values using the AWS CLI, AWS SDKs,

-Bright Path required a public resource page containing:
+### Bright Path required a public resource page containing:

 -HTML content